 Your age, unless it’s for a reasonable purpose.
 For example, if the rental unit is reserved for individuals over age 60.
 Or the landlord needs to confirm that you’re not a minor.

 If a landlord refuses to rent to you based on your personal characteristics, they may have discriminated against you.
-Discrimination occurs when you’re treated differently based on certain protected grounds.
+Discrimination occurs when you’re treated badly or unfairly because of parts of your identity protected under human rights law.
 If you’re a victim of discrimination, you may be able to start a human rights claim.
+See our in-depth guidance on discrimination in housing for more.

 For many of us, our social media accounts are a treasure trove of personal information.
 And because these accounts are usually public, many think they’re fair game for those who want to know more about us.
 But this isn’t always the case.
 Individuals and businesses who use social media to collect personal information can fall afoul of BC’s privacy laws.